FlipWebApps/GameFramework/Readme.txt

 IMPORTANT NOTE: This version includes some unavoidable breaking changes to allow for supporting new features.
 You might need to reconfigure some items or perform minor code changes.
-In particular the number of automatically created levels on GameManager will need re-entering.
+In particular the number of automatically created levels on GameManager may need re-entering.
 See below for further details.

 	Game Framework Core - Improvements